-Oklahoma Christian University’s Graduate School of Business will begin offering a Masters of Accountancy (MAcc) degree in Spring 2014.
-This academically rigorous program will provide enough hours to qualify to sit for the Certified Public Accountant (CPA) examination, equipping graduates for careers in major corporations and public accounting firms.
+Be the boss of where your accounting career takes you.
+Oklahoma Christian University’s Graduate School of Business offers a Masters of Accountancy (MAcc) degree program that provides enough hours to qualify to sit for the Certified Public Accountant (CPA) examination.
+OC’s academically rigorous program also equips graduates for careers in major corporations and public accounting firms.

 OC’s Master of Accountancy degree features both “hands-on” experience and theory-based research.
 The program includes 30 graduate hours: 18 hours of accounting and 12 hours in other business-related topics, including a business ethics course.

-- Tuition is $460 per hour.
+- Tuition is $500 per hour ($540 per hour for international students).
 Financial aid is available.

-Oklahoma Christian University's MBA Program and School of Business Administration are accredited by the ACBSP (Association of Collegiate Business Schools and Programs).
-Oklahoma Christian University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools [NCA, 30 N. LaSalle St., #2400, Chicago, IL, 60602-2504 (800-621-7440) www.ncahigherlearningcommission.org].
+Oklahoma Christian University’s College of Business Administration is accredited by the ACBSP (Association of Collegiate Business Schools and Programs).
+Oklahoma Christian University is accredited by the Higher Learning Commission [HLC, 30 N. LaSalle St., #2400, Chicago, IL, 60602-2504 (800-621-7440) www.ncahigherlearningcommission.org].

 - Must have a college degree or be enrolled in last semester of college.